 The project also evaluates the reception and influence of Cassirer’s work on the development of historical epistemology in the twentieth century, taking into consideration only Western science and thought, but also work done in the Soviet human sciences, especially in the so-called Cultural Historical School and Activity Theory of Psychology.
 Far reaching parallels between (Cassirer’s) Philosophy of Symbolic Forms and historical-materialist approaches could be revealed, as could the historical relations between German philosophy and psychology, and the Soviet human and social sciences.
 Here, too, this reception and continuity could be seen as partly bridging the rupture of “scientific philosophy” due to Nazism, World War II, and the Cold War (Sascha Freyberg).

 The period of scientific philosophy had far reaching influence not only on thinkers and scientists of the time, but also on the institutionalization of the history and philosophy of science as an academic discipline during the second half of the twentieth century, exemplified by the work of Yehuda Elkana (1934–2012).
 Elkana’s work is important for its own sake, especially considering Elkana’s role in the establishment of the discipline in the late twentieth century (including the founding of the MPIWG).
 At the same time, Elkana’s own way of handling the relation between the philosophy and the history of science can be considered also from the perspective of the “split of scientific rationality,” and Elkana’s very specific way of dealing with this split (Ohad Parnes, Sascha Freyberg).
-In the 1980s, Elkana began a never to be completed book project on Cassirer’s political epistemology, relating it to his own concepts of ‘images of knowledge’ and ‘two-tier thinking’ and in particular to a programme which he titled “Rethinking the Enlightenment.”
+In the 1980s, Elkana began a never to be completed book project on Cassirer’s political epistemology, relating it to his own concepts of "images of knowledge" and "two-tier thinking" and in particular to a program that he titled “Rethinking the Enlightenment.”

 The project is based on a careful analysis of the extensive collection of unpublished manuscripts and notes left by Elkana.
 As the project revealed, Elkana planned a joint publication with the philosopher and Cassirer expert John Michael Krois (1943–2010).
 Consequently, access to the joint manuscripts kept in Krois’ Nachlass could be obtained.
 As the analysis of the manuscripts shows, Elkana and Krois both argued that Cassirer’s cultural-symbolic perspective on the Enlightenment supports their view on the Enlightenment and they read Cassirer as a thoroughly political thinker whose works are implicit reactions to concrete historical-political events of his time, such as the rise of Nazism in Germany in the 1930s.
 Cassirer’s understanding of terms like knowledge, knowledge production, or science, which relate epistemological to political implications, corresponds with Elkana’s and Krois’ reading of the Enlightenment as an ongoing project.
 In their manuscripts, they show that a perspective relating the systematic historical and the concrete political level to each other is legitimate and coherent as it presents Cassirer’s implicit political assumptions more explicitly.